source("common/functions.r",chdir=TRUE)

-We use maximum likelihood methods for estimating volatility models, and use the R package rugarch for the actual implementation.
-See the package documentation for more details, manual and a more detailed vignette.
-It is developed by Alexios Galanos and is constantly maintained and updated.
-The development code can be found on github.
+We use maximum likelihood methods for estimating volatility models and use the R package rugarch for the actual implementation.
+See the package documentation for more details and a more detailed vignette.
+It is developed by Alexios Galanos and is regularly maintained and updated.
+The development code can be found on GitHub.

-This chapter uses a long data sample and all the estimation works without problems.
-In Chapter 12, we will see what can go wrong with volatility models and how that can be fixed.
+This chapter uses a long data sample, and all the estimation works without problems.
+In Chapter 17, we will see what can go wrong with volatility models and how to fix them.

 y=data$sp500$y

-One should either remove the mean — de-mean — of the returns, or estimate it along with the other parameters.
-We can even forecast the mean along with volatility, as we show below.
+One should either remove the mean — de-mean — of the returns or estimate it along with the other parameters.
+We can also forecast the mean along with volatility, as shown below.

-But since the mean is so small, can usually get away with ignoring it if the sample size is large.
-Chapter 12 shows how that can fail.
+However, since the mean is quite small, we can usually ignore it if the sample size is large.
+Chapter 17 shows how that can fail.

-Start with the exponentially weighted moving average model, EWMA.
-We estimate the in-sample EWMA volatility and plot the returns along with +/- two standard deviations.
+We estimate the in-sample EWMA volatility and plot the returns with ±2 standard deviation bands.

 EWMA = vector(length=length(y))